Skip to main content

 Work Permit

 In general, individuals from non-EU countries must obtain a work permit to work in Sweden.
-To secure such a permit, the employer must present a job offer, advertise the position in Sweden and the EU for 10 days (for new recruitments), and ensure that the terms of employment meet or exceed those outlined in a Swedish collective bargaining agreement or are customary for the occupation or sector.
-The employee must earn a gross salary of at least 13,000 Swedish kronor per month, and the relevant trade union must have the opportunity to express an opinion on the terms of employment.
+For new recruitments, the employer normally must advertise the position in Sweden, the EU, EEA and Switzerland for at least 10 days and ensure that the terms of employment meet or exceed those outlined in a Swedish collective bargaining agreement or are customary for the occupation or sector.
+The relevant trade union must have the opportunity to express an opinion on the terms of employment.

 Work Permit Requirements